ycahome/pp-manager/README.md

 - auto updates itself on every self.stop()

-To install a plugin: select it on "Domoticz Plugin" field and press update To continuously update all plugins: Select "All" from "Auto Update" drop-down box and press update To continuously update selected plugin: Select desired plugin from "Domoticz Plugin" field put "Selected" on "Auto Update" drop-down box and press update
+To install a plugin: select it on "Domoticz Plugin" field and press update

+To continuously update all plugins: Select "All" from "Auto Update" drop-down box and press

+To continuously update selected plugin: Select desired plugin from "Domoticz Plugin" field put "Selected" on "Auto Update" drop-down box and press update

 To check all plugins for updates and receive notification email: Select "All (NotifyOnly)" from "Auto Update" drop-down box and press update

 To check selected plugin for updates and receive notification email: Select desired plugin from "Domoticz Plugin" field put "Selected (NotifyOnly)" on "Auto Update" drop-down box and press update